Sweden pounce on sloppy England to clinch third place at World Cup

 However, she was unable to help her team claim a second successive third-place finish at the World Cup, with Sweden clinching their third bronze medal.

-“Well done to Sweden but it is a nonsense game,” England coach Neville told the BBC, contradicting his comments on Friday when he described the clash as “very important”.
+“We fought incredibly hard in the second half.
+I got the impression it was like an old boxing match.

+“It was a strange game.
+Above all, the players’ way of tactically, mentally and physically tackling it was amazing.
+There were several leaders out on the pitch who contributed to players who were not as experienced.”

-However, the former Manchester United player said his team may have been fighting the disappointment from their 2-1 defeat by the United States in the last four, where they also had an equalizing goal ruled out by VAR.
+England coach Neville said his team may have been fighting the disappointment from their 2-1 defeat by the United States in the last four, where they also had an equalizing goal ruled out by VAR.

+“Well done to Sweden but it is a nonsense game,” Neville said.

 “I think maybe there was carry on from the semi-final - the emotion.
-The two goals sparked us into life and I don’t think I have seen us play better than we did after those first 20 minutes,” Neville said.
+The two goals sparked us into life and I don’t think I have seen us play better than we did after those first 20 minutes,” Neville added.

 “We gave it our best shot, we fell short and we just have to make sure next time we are better.”